Joe Fraser: Personal life

 Fraser was born 6 December 1998 with six fingers on each hand; he had the additional digits removed as a baby.
 At age five, Fraser enjoyed doing flips at home; his mother, concerned about injury, sent him to a gymnastics centre to learn how to do the skills properly.

+He studied at Sandwell Academy from 2010 to 2015.

-When he retires, Fraser intends to become a gymnastics coach.
+When he retires, Fraser intends to become a gymnastics coach and opened his own gymnastics club, Joe Fraser Gymnastics, in Lichfield in 2025.

-Career
+Senior gymnastics career

 2017

-Fraser made his international senior debut in June at the 2017 European Championships in Cluj-Napoca, Romania.
+Fraser made his international senior debut in June at the 2017 European Championships in Cluj-Napoca, Romania where he placed fifth in the all-around.

 In July, he won the All-Around title at the 2017 British Championships.
-He also won a gold medal on the high bar, silver medal on rings and bronze medal on parallel bars.
+He also won a gold medal on the high bar, silver medal on still rings and bronze medal on parallel bars.

-Fraser also competed at the World Championships in Quebec, Canada.
+Fraser also competed at the 2017 World Championships in Quebec, Canada.

 2018

-Early in the year, Fraser fell from the high bar and damaged ligaments in his ankles, making him unable to compete in the 2018 Commonwealth Games in Gold Coast, QLD, Australia.
-He returned to international competition at the 2018 World Challenge Cup in Guimares, Portugal.
+Early in the year, Fraser fell from the horizontal bar and damaged ligaments in his ankles, making him unable to compete in the 2018 Commonwealth Games in the Gold Coast, Australia.
+He returned to international competition at the 2018 World Challenge Cup in Guimares, Portugal where he made the pommel horse, still rings and parallel bars finals.

 At the 2018 European Championships in Glasgow, Fraser won a silver as part of the team.
+He also made the parallel bar and horizontal bar finals.

-Fraser also competed at the World Championships in Doha, Qatar.
+Fraser also competed at the 2018 World Championships in Doha, Qatar, where the team placed fifth.

 2019

 In March 2019, Fraser won a silver medal on the high bar and bronze medal on parallel bars at the British Championships.
 At the 2019 European Championships in Szczecin, Poland, Fraser narrowly missed out on a bronze medal by 0.033 marks in the all-around final.

-In October, Fraser won gold at the Gymnastics World Championships in Stuttgart, Germany for his performance on the parallel bars with a score 15.000.
+In October, Fraser won gold at the 2019 World Championships in Stuttgart for his performance on the parallel bars with a score 15.000.
 He was the youngest competitor on the apparatus and his win was Great Britain's first gold medal on the apparatus.

 2021

+At the 2021 European Championships Fraser took bronze on the pommel horse.

-At the 2020 Summer Olympics in Tokyo, Japan, Fraser competed for Great Britain.
+At the 2020 Summer Olympics in Tokyo, Fraser competed for Great Britain.
 The team, consisting of Max Whitlock, James Hall, Giarnni Regini-Moran and Fraser, took fourth place with a score of 255.76.
-Fraser then continued to compete in the Olympics at Tokyo and qualified for the individual all round final where he came 9th in his debut games.
+Fraser qualified for the individual all-around final where he came 9th and the parallel bar final where he came 8th in his debut games.

 2022

-At the British Championships Fraser won the all-around title.
-Fraser next competed at the Baku World Cup.
-He advanced to the parallel bars and horizontal bar finals and was a reserve athlete for pommel horse.
+At the British Championships Fraser won the all-around, floor exercise, pommel horse, and horizontal bar titles.
+Fraser competed at the Baku World Cup where he advanced to the parallel bars and horizontal bar finals.
 During the parallel bars final he won bronze medal behind Illia Kovtun from Ukraine and Ferhat Arican from Turkey.
 The next day he won gold on the horizontal bar.